PennyLaneAI/pennylane/doc/development/plugins.rst

 * :func:`pennylane.devices.preprocess.validate_adjoint_trainable_params`
 * :func:`pennylane.devices.preprocess.no_sampling`

-PennyLane also provides a default implementation of :meth:`~pennylane.devices.Device.preprocess` which should be sufficient for most plugin devices.
-To take advantage of this default implementation, you need to define a configuration file for your device as described below.
+As an alternative to a customized :meth:`~pennylane.devices.Device.preprocess` method, PennyLane can potentially provide a default preprocessing program which should be sufficient for most plugin devices.
+This requires that a TOML-formatted configuration file is defined for your device.
+The details of this configuration file is described in the section below.
+If provided, a default preprocessing program will be constructed based on what is declared in this file.

 .. _device_capabilities: